 In addition to the daily programming and education provided in the unit, SB 823 youth can work on interactive journaling during their evening program.
-Journals are purchased through "The Change Companies" interactive journaling program to supplement and reinforce what is learned through the group and individual programming offered to the youth.
-"The Change Companies" program was highlighted in the National Institute of Justice's Crime Solutions site as a "promising" program with validated successful outcomes.
+"Forward Thinking" Journals are purchased through "The Change Companies" interactive journaling program to supplement and reinforce what is learned through the group and individual programming offered to youth.
+The "Change Companies" Interactive Journaling program is an evidence-based practice.